-If you were a nonresident alien at any time during the tax year and were married to a U.S. citizen or resident at the end of the tax year, see U.S. citizen or resident under Qualified Individual.
-If you and your spouse both choose to be treated as U.S. residents, answer "yes" to this question.
+1If you were a nonresident alien at any time during the tax year and were married to a U.S. citizen or resident at the end of the tax year, see U.S. citizen or resident under Qualified Individual.
+If you and your spouse choose to treat you as a U.S. resident, answer "yes" to this question.